 Believe me or not – this stuff is AMAZING!
 So be sure to pick some up in the future – if you haven’t already done so.
 I currently own a cheap Target brand of tracing paper – which works fine for my purposes.
 Basically any brand will do – just be on the lookout for something that doesn’t tear easily and you can see through relatively easy.

 #05 – THE ARTIST TOTE BOARD:

 I personally own a very large size 23in x26in and a slightly smaller size 14in by 18in.
-I rarely use my large tote – but is nice to have when painting large illustrations.
-Otherwise – my smaller tote is the perfect size for everyday.
+Recently, I’ve been using the larger one which is perfect for pouring methods.

 #06 – STICKY DRAFTING TAPE: